Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 ## LABELS

-Github Labels are used to categorize issues, pull requests and discurssions.
+Github Labels are used to categorize issues, pull requests and discussions.

 You can apply multiple Labels to a labeled item.